There are no uniform EU rules on adoption. Each EU country applies its own rules.

 Contact national authorities for information on requirements for adoption and procedures to be followed.

-All EU countries do, however, share certain principles enshrined in international conventions on adoption.
-You must ensure that:
+All EU countries do, however, share certain principles enshrined in international conventions on adoption:

-And in most (but not all) countries, the child will be able to acquire your surname and nationality and the same inheritance rights as a biological child.
+In most EU countries, the child will be able to take your surname and nationality, and should have the same inheritance rights as a biological child.

 As an adoptive parent, you will have the same rights and obligations towards your child as any other parent.